sigmaSd/Stimulator/README.md

 ## How it works

-It just runs `gnome-session-inhibit --inhibit idle read`
+It uses ffi bindings to libgio, to send a dbus message to inhibit gnome ideling. (same way that `gnome-session-inhibit --inhibit idle` does it.)